About

 Peter is a multi-talented Canadian musician and award-winning composer hailing from the vibrant music scene of Halifax, Nova Scotia, Canada.
 With a Bachelor of Music in Composition from Dalhousie University, Peter is not just a musician.
 He’s a versatile artist who blends his classical training with a deep passion for folk and singer-songwriter genres.
 Peter’s musical repertoire knows no bounds.
 Whether he’s strumming his guitar, playing the trumpet, or composing a beautiful melody, his talent is both diverse and captivating.
 His ability to seamlessly transition from one musical style to another is a testament to his versatility and dedication.

 Peter spends his weekends playing through the bars and restaurants of Nova Scotia, sharing his love for a multitude of different genres.
-Among the many places he plays are iconic Halifax locations such as The Old Triangle, The Stubborn Goat, Maxwell’s Plum, The Loose Cannon and more!
+Among the many places he plays are iconic Halifax locations such as The Old Triangle, Maxwell’s Plum, The Loose Cannon and more!
+He also welcomes any opportunity to entertain guests for weddings and private functions!

 Peter has composed scores for musicals, had choral pieces performed by the Toronto Children's Opera, and won recognition in the Nova Scotia Choral Federation's Young Composer's Competition.
 His passion for film scoring remains unabated, and he continues to captivate audiences with his performances on the Halifax waterfront.